About Us

 Our choice to keep weanlings and yearlings with the herd allows our young Fjords every opportunity to develop physically AND it means that corrections for social blunders and manners lessons happen in the moment of transgression, meted out properly and in age-appropriate ways by mature horses.
 This continual natural herd lifestyle gives our youngsters a solid foundation in life lessons, and thus a higher likelihood of their next home being a successful and permanent one with a well-matched (and ecstatic!) human partner.
 This is exactly what we've always done with our llamas; it's our comfort zone, and we've experienced decades of positive results.

 Above all, our guiding principle is to put our horses' physical, mental and emotional wellbeing first.
 We do our best to stay fit, and we actively pursue continuing education for ourselves.
 Our horses are our friends and our partners.
 We do essentially retain 51% of the "vote".
-As in any truly consensual relationship, we also get to consent or not — being pushed or pulled around, or getting mugged for treats (for example) are things we do not consent to.
+As in any truly consensual relationship, we also get to consent, or not — being pushed or pulled around, or getting mugged for treats (for example) are things we do not consent to.
 Our horses are never tools nor toys nor ego-boosters.
 If a horse is physically capable (even exceptionally talented) for a particular activity but is truly not mentally and emotionally comfortable doing it, we're not about to force (let alone sell) them into servitude.
 Conversely, if a horse enjoys something despite having physical challenges, we accommodate them within safe physical limits.
 If a horse needs further development (mentally or physically) and/or specialized bodywork to access more of their potential, we accommodate that, too — and always at their pace.

 What we do with our Fjords